deng-gdb/eurostat-gdp/README.md

 #### Install Prefect on local machine

-- Install Prefect and Prefect GCP module on your local environment:
+- Install Prefect and all required dependencies on your local environment:
-  - `pip install -U prefect`
+  - `cd eurostat-gdp`
-  - `pip install 'prefect_gcp[cloud_storage]'`
+  - `pip install -r requirements.txt`
 - Create an Prefect API key
   In order to enable you to authenticate your local environment to work with Prefect Cloud you need to create an [API key](https://docs.prefect.io/2.13.4/cloud/users/api-keys/) in the Prefect Cloud UI first.
   - Sign in into your existing Prefect Cloud account.